The Arms of the City of London in the 21st century

 The emerging fields of Fintech and Blockchains are today developing in a City that boasts the world's oldest system of local government and has at its head a Mayor elected by members of medieval and modern guilds.
 Where else could coats of arms and displays of heraldry sit so comfortably alongside chrome and glass in high-rise office blocks?

-Displays of heraldry are one of the most visible, and indeed omnipresent, ways in which the City embraces the past in the present.
+Displays of heraldry are one of the most visible, and indeed omnipresent, ways in which the City embraces and celebrates the past in the present.
 One cannot enter the Square Mile without being met by the City's coat of arms on every road sign and traffic bollard.
 Look closer and you will see the City's arms are also to be found on litter bins, information boards, civic buildings, police cars, blocks of flats and even the corporation dust carts!
+The City's arms are such a common part of the street scene in the Square Mile that one knows immediately when one has left the City for one of the surrounding boroughs.

 The City's arms have become so much a part of the street furniture of the City that they are part of the every day experience of living and working in the Square Mile - not consigned to a stained glass window in a medieval church (though you will find them there as well).
 The City's arms are also incorporated in the arms of other City institutions, notably Lloyd's of London, The Stock Exchange, The Honourable Artillery Company, City University London, The Honourable The Irish Society and beyond the City of London they feature in the arms of the City of Londonderry.